-- Looking forward to dating: The very thought of dating surprisingly makes you happy.
+- You look forward to dating: The very thought of dating surprisingly makes you happy.
 You look forward to it and are happy that you’re giving yourself a second chance without feeling guilty

 - You check out potential partners: Although you say no to dating, you have secretly started making a checklist of qualities you want in your next partner.
-Whether you observe them at a café, or as a colleague at your workplace, you start noticing them
+Whether you observe them in someone at a café, or in a colleague at your workplace, you start noticing them

-- Over your ex: You bump into your ex at a mall or come across a post about them on social media.
+- You’re over your ex: You bump into your ex at a mall or come across a post about them on social media.
 You aren’t angry or jealous.
 You are amazed to know that the murderous rage and hatred you once felt has just died down

 - Sexual desire: The thought of uninhibited sex with someone has started ruling your thoughts.
 You can’t help it

 - You develop a crush: You meet someone you can’t stop thinking about, maybe at a friend’s party or on a dating portal.
 You find them attractive and imagine yourself dating them

 So, have you decided if you’re ready to date or not?
 If you are, then you’re going to love the rest of this article.
 If not, well, then keep reading anyway because eventually, you’ll be dating again.
 Before you get back in the race, here are a few things you need to keep in mind.

 Related Reading: Dating In Your 40s – 15 Tips To Do It Right